Timing Cover and Water Pump Installation

 Cleaning and Preparation

-- If I’m replacing the cover on a running, assembled engine (versus during rebuild), I drape rags around the timing set and plug rags into the front of the lifter valley drain-back holes and oil pan to keep debris off the timing set and out of the engine.
+- If I’m replacing the cover on a running, assembled engine versus during rebuild, I drape rags around the timing set and push rags into the front of the lifter valley drain-back holes and oil pan to keep gasket debris off the timing set and out of the lifter valley and oil pan.

-- I use a gasket scraper to remove any loose gasket and sealant from the block, cover, and water pump.
-For the block and iron covers, I use a 3″ abrasive pad on a pneumatic angle grinder to make quick work of cleaning, but doing so on aluminum will remove aluminum and create an uneven sealing surface.
+- I use a sharp gasket scraper to remove any loose gasket and sealant from the block, timing cover, and water pump.
+For the block and iron timing covers, I use a 3″ mild abrasive pad with extremely light touch on a pneumatic angle grinder to make quick work of cleaning, but abrasive pads will take off iron if using excessive force or staying in the same place.
+Do not use abrasive pads on aluminum since they will remove aluminum and create an uneven sealing surface.
 For aluminum covers and pumps, I use the scraper and am careful to not gouge the aluminum.

-- After the surfaces are clean, I remove any protective rags and inspect for and remove any debris from inside the engine.
-I blow off the timing cover and pump with compressed air.
+- After the surfaces are clean, I gently use compressed air to clean off the surfaces and the rags I placed to stop debris from entering the engine.
+I remove any protective rags and inspect for and remove any debris from inside the engine.

-I don’t like using RTV silicone whenever possible because it is a pain to clean off for future work.
+I don’t like using RTV silicone whenever possible because it is a pain to clean off for future work and there are better sealants for the timing cover and water pump.
 For the timing cover and pump fiber gaskets, a gasket sealant like Permatex 80019 or Gasgacinch works very well.

-- I place the cover and pump gaskets on a piece of cardboard and brush the sealant onto one side of the gaskets and let them tack up until the liquid doesn’t transfer to my finger (about five minutes).
+- I place the cover and pump gaskets on a piece of cardboard and brush the sealant onto one side of the gaskets and let them tack up until the liquid doesn’t transfer to my finger (about five minutes depending on ambient temperature and humidity).

-- I press the sealed side of the gasket onto the cover and onto the pump, brush the sealant onto the other side of the gaskets, and let it tack up.
+- I press the sealed side of the timing-cover gasket onto the cover and the pump gasket onto the pump, brush the sealant onto the other dry side of the gaskets, and let the sealant tack up.

 - While I’m waiting for the sealant to tack up, I install the washers on the bolts and apply a liberal bead of Permatex 80003 sealant to the threads I note in Figure 3 and smooth the sealant into the threads.
-All but the top bolts go through to coolant and can and often will leak if left unsealed.
-The two top pump bolts can either be blind threaded bosses or can go through into the lifter valley
+The bolts that go through to coolant can and often will leak if left unsealed.
+The two top pump bolts can either be blind threaded bosses or can go through into the lifter valley and don’t require sealant.

-- I carefully install the cover onto the block using a couple bolts and the bottom block alignment pegs to help keep the gasket aligned.
+- After the sealant has tacked up, I carefully install the cover onto the block using a couple bolts and the bottom block alignment pegs to help keep the gasket aligned.
 I tighten the bolts finger tight at this point.

-- I install the pump onto the cover remembering to include the ignition timing pointer and tighten the bolts finger tight.
+- I install the pump onto the cover remembering to include the ignition timing pointer tab, if applicable, and tighten the bolts finger tight.

 - Since the gaskets and bolt sealant will be under both temperature and pressure, I allow the sealants to cure for 24 hours (48 in temperatures under 60°F) before filling the coolant and firing the engine.
 Leaving the coolant passages empty will introduce more oxygen to help cure the sealants quicker.